 "Thanks," he said, glancing over at the corner that led back into the rec room.
 "Is it in there?"

 "You don't want to see it," said Jefferies.
 "Get HQ on the line.
 We need evac, now."

 I think I know what I'll talk about next.
-About three weeks after Snowshoe, I got deployed to a compromised research facility out in the swamps of Louisiana.
+Three weeks after Snowshoe, I got deployed to a compromised research facility out in the swamps of Louisiana.
 Call it an experiment with psychedelics gone horribly wrong.

-Until then, thanks for listening, and stay safe.
+Until then, thanks for reading, and stay safe.